Where is the incision for minimally invasive anterior hip access? – Everything about AMIS & ALMIS

 - Why the muscle gap under the skin is crucial

-- And why treatment by a hip specialist like Prof. Dr. Kutzner at Endoprotheticum Rhein-Main in Mainz is useful
+- And why a treatment with a hip specialist like Prof. Dr. Kutzner at the Endoprotheticum Rhein-Main in Mainz is sensible

 What does "minimally invasive" mean in hip access?